 There has been much debate about potential routes to Chicago and the current route has challenges.
 We believe an alternative route for future High Speed Rail is on Union Pacific via Eau Claire, WI and then south to rejoin the current Amtrak route west of Wisconsin Dells.

 The easiest and lowest cost way to develop the current Twin Cities-Chicago corridor with minimal investment is to add a second daytime train on the current Amtrak route at 79 mph on an alternate schedule to the present Amtrak Empire Builder train.

 TWIN CITIES-ST. CLOUD-FARGO/MOORHEAD

-The second easiest route to add in Minnesota is a second train from St. Paul-Fargo/Moorhead on the current Amtrak route through St. Cloud.
-This would be a daytime train leaving Fargo/Moorhead in the early morning going east and St. Paul in the evening headed west.
+The second easiest and least costly route to implement in Minnesota is a second train from St. Paul/Minneapolis-Fargo/Moorhead on the current Amtrak route through St. Cloud.
+This could be a daytime train leaving Fargo/Moorhead in the early morning going east and leaving St. Paul in the evening headed west.
 The most cost effective way to operate this service would be as a continuation of the proposed second train between the Twin Cities and Chicago.
-The current Amtrak Empire Builder serves this route at night, so it does not get the ridership that a daytime schedule would.
+To achieve the highest ridership and cost recovery, we believe the route should extend to Fargo/ Moorhead rather than just St. Cloud.